 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-This material is sorted at the Saint Cloud transfer station to maximize recovery — contractors on active sites often secure our commercial recurring hauling agreements to manage volume.
-Refer to the EPA construction debris recycling guidance for additional sorting standards.
+Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+These loads get sorted at the Saint Cloud transfer station — helping us maximize recovery before the remainder hits the landfill.
+Contractors on multiple jobs often set up commercial recurring hauling agreements, following the EPA construction debris recycling guidance for their material streams.

 • Framing lumber and offcuts